Module "Footnote text component"

 Instead, you if hit Soft Return at the end of the footnote text component, an additional line for this particular footnote component will appear.

 Keep hitting Soft Return as many times as many lines in your footnote you need.

-If you have created too many empty lines, you can quickly delete them by hitting the delete button.
+If you have created too many empty lines, you can quickly delete them by hitting the Delete button.

 5.3Hitting Return in footnotes

-7List of footnotes to the text section
+7List of footnotes to the text component

-8Footnotes to a table section
+8Footnotes to a table component

 Once you have opened the table, the footnote creation process is done in the text box right next to it.